 You can use the carbon account of an Australasian EPD produced to EN 15804 (and possibly ISO 14025) as the basis for your carbon neutral application.
-The carbon account must be reevaluated to ensure it meets the requirements of the Product & Service Standard.
+The carbon account must be re-evaluated to ensure it meets the requirements of the Product & Service Standard.
 This step is necessary due to minor differences in the calculation methodologies required by the Product & Service Standard and an Australasian EPD.

-This table identifies the points of difference that must be addressed before you submit your carbon neutral application.
+The table on the next page identifies the points of difference that must be addressed before you submit your carbon neutral application.